 Now that we know why it dries out, can we soften it?

-Our forums have had a good discussion on the topic, with a range of suggestions:
+There’s been a good and ongoing discussion on the topic in our online community, with a range of suggestions:

 - One member suggested using a candle to soften, and then going from there.